Judge Dismisses Delaware AG's Suit Over PCB Contamination

 Officials have identified Amtrak rail facilities in northern Delaware as the state’s largest chronic source of PCB contamination in the Delaware River.

 In February, Monsanto agreed to pay $25 million over PCB contamination in the state of New Hampshire.
 That came two years after a $95 million settlement between the company and the state of Washington.
-Also, Monsanto in 2020 announced a $650 million settlement with several California cities along with communities in Washington, Maryland and Oregon.
+Also, Monsanto in 2020 announced a $650 million settlement in a lawsuit filed by several California cities along with communities in Washington, Maryland and Oregon.
+The lawsuit resulted in a nationwide class-action settlement involving more than 2,500 local government entities.